ardanlabs/python-go/py-in-mem/post.md

 76 }
 ```

 Listing 3 shows the code for `Outliers.Detect` method.
 On line On line 59 we convert Go `[]float64` to a C `double *`.
 On line 60 we call the Python function via the C layer and get back a result.
-On line 62 we tell Go's garabge collector that it can't reclaim the `data` slice until this line.
+On line 62 we tell Go's garbage collector that it can't reclaim the `data` slice until this line.
 On lines 63-65 we check if there was an error calling Python.
 On lines 68,69 we fool the Go compiler to think that the C `double *` is a Go array.
 On lines 71,72 we copy the data from Python to a new slice.
 On line 74 we decrement the Python return value reference count.

 **Listing 4: outliers.go `Outliers.Close` method**